Helios (spacecraft): Telecommunications system

-Attitude control
+Altitude control

 To maintain orientation during the mission, the spacecraft rotated continuously at 60 RPM around its main axis.
 The orientation control system manages the speed and orientation of the probe's shafts.
 To determine its orientation, Helios used a crude Sun sensor.
 Guidance corrections were performed using cold gas thrusters (7.7 kg nitrogen) with a boost of 1 Newton.
 The axis of the probe was permanently maintained keeping it both perpendicular to the direction of the Sun and to the ecliptic plane.

 On-board computer and data storage

 The onboard controllers were capable of handling 256 commands.
 The mass memory could store 500 kb, (this was a very large memory for space probes of the time), and was mainly used when the probes were in superior conjunction relative to the Earth (i.e. the Sun comes between the Earth and the spacecraft).
 A conjunction could last up to 65 days.